Bill Hudson (guitarist): Early life and education

 Hudson started playing guitar at the age of twelve.
 He was mainly influenced by Slash.
-His first teacher was Angra guitarist Kiko Loureiro, who is a current member of Megadeth.
+His first teacher was Angra guitarist Kiko Loureiro, ex-member of Megadeth.

 After finishing high school, he attended the FAAM music college in his native Brazil, in pursuit of a classical composition degree.

 A few years later, he attended the Musicians Institute in Hollywood, CA and has been mentioned among the success stories on their website several times.

-Playing career
+Career

 His first work of note was for a studio project called The Supremacy.
 The project featured well-known European musicians, such as drummer Mark Cross (ex-Firewind and ex-Helloween), as well as keyboard player Joost Van den Broek, of After Forever, Ayreon, Star One, among others.
 This project has not done much other than the recording of two songs in 2004.

 In 2005, Hudson auditioned for German power metal band Freedom Call, after being referred by longtime friend Cede Dupont, who had just quit said band.
 However, his "big" break did not come until later that year, when he auditioned for and joined the American power metal band Cellador, on Metal Blade Records.

 Between 2006 and 2008 he remained in Cellador's lineup as a lead guitarist, traveling through all of the US and Canada both headlining and supporting acts such as Bullet For My Valentine, All That Remains and Trivium.
 Hudson was featured at the July 2007 issue of Guitar World magazine and in the Betcha Can't Play This series.
 His last show with the band was in Japan, at the Loud Park Festival, sharing the stage with such acts as Heaven And Hell, Marilyn Manson, Blind Guardian and Arch Enemy.
 He announced his departure from the group in January 2008.

 In June, 2008 in a press release from UK based melodic power metal band Power Quest announced that Bill Hudson had joined as co-lead guitarist alongside Andrea Martongelli.
 Bill had to leave the band ten months later, with band member Steve Williams citing Bill's current location and costs as practical problems for the band.